Got Questions? We’ve Got Answers!

 - Collect: Using a commonly available swab, collect the biological material of interest

-- Release: By inserting the swab through the iSWAB device, the biological content collected on the swab head is released with the help of the scraping insert positioned inside the iSWAB device.
+- Release: By inserting the swab through the iSWAB tube, the biological content collected on the swab head is released with the help of the scraping insert positioned inside the iSWAB tube.
 The collected material is then stabilized for long term room temperature storage in the proprietary iSWAB buffer.
-Depending on assay requirements and the biological material collected, samples from additional swabs can be consolidated into a single iSWAB device which allows further concentration of the sample.
+Depending on assay requirements and the biological material collected, samples from additional swabs can be consolidated into a single iSWAB tube which allows further concentration of the sample.

-Each iSWAB device format is optimized for sample collection and stabilization per application (check product listing for more details):
+Each iSWAB tube format is optimized for sample collection and stabilization per application (check product listing for more details):

 - Human gDNA: iSWAB-DNA, iSWAB-ID, iSWAB-Discovery